 First are these panel heaters that double as amazing art pieces.
 They’ll never fail to have friends go ‘Wow!’ – or confuse the kids as you ask them to find where the heat’s coming from.
 They’re lower on the wattage at 470W, so will be super cheap to run though better-suited to smaller spaces.

-Tower Heater Recommendation
+Infrared Space Heater Recommendation

 Wall Heater Recommendation